Soluto

-Soluto was a device protection software developer that helped users to identify and correct problems in Microsoft Windows.
+Soluto was a device protection software developer that helped users identify and correct problems in Microsoft Windows.
 It developed an identically named product offering that integrated a mobile app, web portal, proactive communications, and remote device management into one service.
 As part of a premium service, Soluto enabled users to contact premier support technicians.
 Soluto offered access via the web as part of Soluto PC Management platform.

 History

 Soluto was founded in 2008 and received US$1.6 million in seed funding from Proxima Ventures.
 This was followed-up with a $6.2M second round of financing led by Bessemer Venture Partners and joined by Giza Venture Capital, in March 2009.
 After the 2009 financisation, Israeli politician Naftali Bennett was brought in by investors as CEO.
 Bennett made several structural changes to the company, bringing on his brothers, Asher and Dan, as co-executives.
 Asher, a respected expert in cryptography and graduate of the Technion, worked on expanding the range of solutions, while Dan, a graduate of McGill University, brought expertise in managing technical startups, specializing in user protection, in their infancy.